chiacchius/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     **New in 3.6.0:**
     The size threshold after which a request is considered a large request.
 If it is -1, then all requests are considered small, effectively turning off large request throttling.
 The default is -1.

 * *outstandingHandshake.limit*
     (Jave system property only: **zookeeper.netty.server.outstandingHandshake.limit**)
     The maximum in-flight TLS handshake connections could have in ZooKeeper, the connections exceed this limit will be rejected before starting handshake.
     This setting doesn't limit the max TLS concurrency, but helps avoid herd effect due to TLS handshake timeout when there are too many in-flight TLS handshakes.
 Set it to something like 250 is good enough to avoid herd effect.

-* *throttledOpWaitTime*
-    (Java system property: **zookeeper.throttled_op_wait_time**)
-    The time in the RequestThrottler queue longer than which a request will be marked as throttled.
-    A throttled requests will not be processed other than being fed down the pipeline of the server it belongs to to preserve the order of all requests.
-    The FinalProcessor will issue an error response (new error code: ZTHROTTLEDOP) for these undigested requests.
-    The intent is for the clients not to retry them immediately.
-    When set to 0, no requests will be throttled.
-The default is 0.

-* *learner.closeSocketAsync*
-  (Java system property: **zookeeper.learner.closeSocketAsync**) (Java system property: **learner.closeSocketAsync**)(Added for backward compatibility)
-    **New in 3.7.0:**
-    When enabled, a learner will close the quorum socket asynchronously.
-This is useful for TLS connections where closing a socket might take a long time, block the shutdown process, potentially delay a new leader election, and leave the quorum unavailabe.
-Closing the socket asynchronously avoids blocking the shutdown process despite the long socket closing time and a new leader election can be started while the socket being closed.
-    The default is false.

-* *leader.closeSocketAsync*
-  (Java system property: **zookeeper.leader.closeSocketAsync**) (Java system property: **leader.closeSocketAsync**)(Added for backward compatibility) **New in 3.7.0:**
-   When enabled, the leader will close a quorum socket asynchoronously.
-This is useful for TLS connections where closing a socket might take a long time.
-If disconnecting a follower is initiated in ping() because of a failed SyncLimitCheck then the long socket closing time will block the sending of pings to other followers.
-Without receiving pings, the other followers will not send session information to the leader, which causes sessions to expire.
-Setting this flag to true ensures that pings will be sent regularly.
-   The default is false.

 * *learner.asyncSending*
   (Java system property: **zookeeper.learner.asyncSending**)